-- 1. Post-secondary education attested by a diploma3 in medicine, public health, epidemiology, veterinary medicine, nursing, biology, microbiology, pharmacology, biomedicine or other health and social sciences, at the level of graduate diploma, Masters' degree or equivalent; and - At least one (1) year of work experience in public health or applied epidemiology; on a case-bycase basis, whereby experience obtained during doctoral (PhD) studies in a relevant discipline may be accepted as such professional experience.
+- Completed post-secondary education (university studies) of at least 3 years attested by a diploma1 in medicine, public health, epidemiology, veterinary medicine, nursing, biology, microbiology, pharmacology, biomedicine or other health and social sciences, at the level of graduate diploma, Masters' degree or equivalent; and - 2.
+At least one (1) year of work experience in public health or applied epidemiology.